flowground/amazonaws-com-route-53-resolver-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetResolverRule
-### Gets information about a specified resolver rule, such as the domain name that the rule forwards DNS queries for and the ID of the outbound resolver endpoint that the rule is associated with.
+> Gets information about a specified resolver rule, such as the domain name that the rule forwards DNS queries for and the ID of the outbound resolver endpoint that the rule is associated with.<br/>

 #### Input Parameters
 * `Action` - _required_